-These types of features were previously only available on high-end watches, but they've now become commonplace on cheaper models making training more effortless than ever – whether you're just getting into running or aiming for a new personal best.
+However, even these cheaper models pack on-board GPS, music control and advanced running metrics, making training more effortless than ever – whether you're just getting into running or aiming for a new personal best.

 The Garmin Forerunner 55 takes TechRadar's award for the best cheap running watch thanks to its smart, beginner-friendly design and thoughtful training features.

-The Forerunner 55 benefits from Garmin's signature GPS accuracy, and in our tests were able to track our pre-measured route to within a couple of meters (a margin of error easily accounted for by running on footpaths rather than a track).
+The Forerunner 55 benefits from Garmin's signature GPS accuracy; in our tests, we were able to track our pre-measured route to within a couple of meters (a margin of error easily accounted for by running on footpaths rather than a track).

-Heart rate monitoring is also excellent, and like all of the best Garmin watches, the Forerunner 55 also has a 'body battery' feature that helps you manage your daily rest and exertion.
-It's just a shame that it's not possible to see your nightly sleep score on the watch; it does track sleep stages, but the data is only accessible in the Garmin Connect app.
+Heart rate monitoring is also excellent.
+Like all of the best Garmin watches, the Forerunner 55 also has a 'body battery' feature that helps you manage your daily rest and exertion.
+It's a shame that it's not possible to see your nightly sleep score on the watch; it tracks sleep stages, but the data is only accessible in the Garmin Connect app.

-We were particularly impressed by the way the Forerunner 55 helps new runners structure their training, offering workout suggestions based on their past activities and fitness level so they don't end up running the same distance and intensity every time.
+We were particularly impressed by how the Forerunner 55 helps new runners structure their training, offering workout suggestions based on their past activities and fitness level, so they don't run the same distance and intensity every time.
 The watch also suggests a rest period after each session, so new runners know how long to leave between workouts to avoid the risk of injury.

 Read our full Garmin Forerunner 55 review